bhdz/eris_bag/README.md

 # eris_bag
 Educational project about Random Numbers and Random Samples.
-Using? {random.org} as provider f
+Using? {random.org} as provider